 What should I tell my parents and other family members?

 Coming out to your family can be very scary and is an incredibly brave thing to do.
 Make sure you’re ready.
 Not everyone may be willing to accept your sexual orientation at first.
 However, hiding it keeps the people who are closest to you from knowing an important part of who you are.
 This can make you feel lonely and isolated.
 Take your time to decide if and when you want to come out.
 You shouldn’t feel any pressure to tell people until you’re ready.
 Some gay teens say that after they came out, they became much closer to their families-that it was a relief not to be keeping a secret any longer.
 However, some teens know that their parents or other family members aren’t ready to hear about their sexual orientation and worry about being treated unfairly.
 Be as open and honest with your parents/guardians as you feel comfortable being.

-If you do choose to come out to your parents and other family members, it's important to have a support system (of trusted friends and adults such as a teacher or counselor) in place.
-Some teens find it helpful to practice what they're going to say when coming out to family.
+If you do choose to come out to your parents and other family members, it’s important to have a support system (of trusted friends and adults such as a teacher or counselor) in place.
+Some teens find it helpful to practice what they’re going to say when coming out to family.
 Others find it helpful to write letters explaining their sexuality followed by a face-to-face conversation.
-If you decide to come out to your family, it's a good idea to meet with your support team afterwards to discuss their reactions.
+Sometimes, young women are surprised to find out that their parents sensed they were gay all along.
+If you decide to come out to your family, it’s a good idea have plans to connect with your support team afterwards to discuss their reactions.